OpenCV Assignment Help

 2. Click on the file named OpenCV-3.1.0.exe and your download will begin.
 Once the download is complete, you can extract the file to generate an OpenCV’s folder in your system.

-3. Next, open the folder OpenCV, then build and then Java.
+3. Next, open the folder OpenCV, then build, and then Java.
 You will find an OpenCV file named OpenCV-310.jar.
 This file should be saved in a separate folder for further use.

-Our Experts already have all the OpenCV tools needed for your assignment in their PCs.
+Our Experts already have all the OpenCV tools needed for your assignment on their PCs.
 You can buy OpenCVprojects from us if you do not know how to install this cross-platform library in your system.

 Installing OpenCV in Eclipse